SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/04-Bootstrap-Components.md

 - `.navbar-nav` for a full-height and lightweight navigation​

-- `.nav-item` for every item in navigation​
+- `.nav-item` for every item in the navigation​ menu

 You can learn more [here](https://getbootstrap.com/docs/4.0/components/navbar/​).